-- Taxis in Phuket are known to be very expensive but will always be cheaper than airport transfers provided by your hotel.
+- Taxis in Phuket are known to be very expensive, but they will always be cheaper than the airport transfers provided by your hotel.

-- Grab app is available in Phuket but will not pick you up at the airport (some monopoly issue)
+- Grab app is available in Phuket, but they will not pick you up at the airport (some monopoly issue)

 Where are Taxi-Meters located?

 Taxi meters are just outside domestic or international terminals.
-Taxi-meter counter is easy to spot and is open until last flight.
+The taxi-meter counter is easy to spot and is open until the last flight.
 It is a little cheaper than the airport limousine, but there is an airport surcharge of 100 baht to add to the meter.
 A taxi from Phuket airport to Patong beach costs about 600 baht + 100 baht airport fee.
-As usual in Thailand, make sure your taxi driver turns on the meter when leaving.
+As usual in Thailand, ensure your taxi driver turns on the meter when leaving.
 It doesn’t seem to happen anymore but better be sure to avoid endless bargains!

-Airport limousines are newer, cleaner, more comfortable cars.
+Airport limousines are newer, cleaner, and more comfortable cars.
 They ‘usually’ drive safer than taxi meters and are not that expensive since you don’t have to add the airport fee.
 Drivers often speak decent English and will not try to sell you a tour or excursion on the way to your hotel.
 The Airport limousine counters are inside the terminals, usually just outside the baggage claims.
-You won’t miss them since they will certainly call you “Hello sir, you want a taxi?’.
-Sounds pushy but they are legit.
+You won’t miss them since they will undoubtedly call you “Hello sir, you want a taxi?’.
+It sounds pushy, but they are legit.

 Prices are displayed, but the board showing the fares is long and can be confusing.
-It seems more expensive than taxi-meters, but you get to reach your hotel in a nice Camry that smells good.
+It seems more expensive than taxi meters, but you get to reach your hotel in a Camry that smells good.
 Note that the same counter also provides shared mini-vans at reasonable prices.

 The shared minibus is the best value for money if you are travelling on a budget as the price is about 200 baht per person.
-On the downside, it will, of course, take longer to reach your hotel: you need to wait for the van to be full, which can be up to 10 passengers and if you are unlucky, your hotel will be the last on the list, and they will have to drop off every other passenger before you.
+On the downside, it can take much longer to reach your hotel: you need to wait for the van to be full, which can be up to 10 passengers, and if you are unlucky, your hotel will be the last on the list, and they will have to drop off every other passenger before you.

-4. Distances between the airport and main beaches
+Distances between the airport and the main beaches

 - Airport to Mai Khao: 8 km, 18 minutes